AlirezaFereydoni/Natours/README.md

 # Natours

-### Simple project for practicing Nodejs, Express and MongoDB
+### CRUD project for practicing Nodejs, Express and MongoDB